veracode/Veracode-Community-Projects/README.md

 - [Check Build Status](https://github.com/christyson/check_build_status) ([Christyson](https://github.com/christyson/)) - Script to check if an application profile in Veracode has a build running currently.
 It also provides an option to delete the build if there is one running.

+- [Check Pass Fail](https://github.com/christyson/check_pass_fail) ([Christyson](https://github.com/christyson)) - A simple example script to check pass/fail status of a Veracode app profile (or sandbox) or for a list of app profiles with out sandboxes.

 - [Veracode API Credentials Expiry](https://github.com/christyson/veracode-python-api_credentials_expiry-example) ([Christyson](https://github.com/christyson/veracode-python-api_credentials_expiry-example)) - A simple example to get the exiration dates of api credentials for your users.

 - [VcodeAutoMitigate](https://github.com/brian1917/vcodeAutoMitigate) ([Brian1917](https://github.com/brian1917/)) - Command line app that mitigates flaws in Veracode based on CWE, scan type, and specific text in the description.